sid-aricha/Stock-price-prediction/README.md

 ### Methodology
 1.Preprocessing and Cleaning

-2.Feature Extraction
+2.Feature visualization on Opening and Closing prices

-3.Twitter Sentiment Analysis and Score
+3.Splitting of data

-4.Data Normalization
+4.Data observation on each epoch

-5.Analysis of various supervised learning methods
+5.Analysis on Actual and predicted closing prices

 ### Libraries and Frameworks used
 1.PyTorch